PKelly429/PKelly429.github.io/docs/RTS Prototype/Fog of War - Vision Calculations.md

 To do this we can keep count of how many units are able to see each cell.

-The most simple solution is to iterate over every unit, remove them from each cell they can see, update their position and re-add them.
+The most simple solution is to iterate over every unit, remove them from each cell they can see, update their position and re-add them with the new position.

-The most straightforward way to test which cells a unit can see is to iterate over a grid from -radius to +radius, centred around the unit.
-Then test if each cell overlaps with a circle.
+To find which cells a unit can see we can loop over a grid from -radius to +radius, centred around the unit.
+Then test if each cell overlaps with the vision circle.

 ``` c#